 Seaglass has been part of the ocean, tumbled, smoothed and changed with time and tide.
 Each piece is therefore completely unique and cannot be replicated.
 Imagine where it could have started off: a bottle tossed overboard by a sailor; an old glass fishing buoy; the fragile remains of past Cornish industries or even the result of a shipwreck.

 Custom orders are welcomed to produce bespoke jewellery using either a special piece of seaglass from the customer or using glass I have collected whilst beachcombing the shores of Cornwall.
-I also make simple silver jewellery to sit alongside the glass pieces.
+I also make silver jewellery to sit alongside the glass pieces.

 Where does the seaglass in Porth jewellery come from?

-Our seaglass is collected from beaches, harbours and estuaries in Cornwall and sometimes further afield.
+My seaglass is collected from beaches, harbours and estuaries in Cornwall and sometimes further afield.
 Each piece is carefully recorded so I can trace it back to its beach for provenance.
 Sometimes Porth jewellery is chosen for the colour, shape, size or purely for the beach on which it was discovered.